AnNOtis/config-upload/README.md

 ### options

 #### -n, --no-fail-fast
-if specific, the process will not exit with failure until finish all tasks
+If specify, the process will not exit with failure until finish all tasks.

 #### -c, --configs [path]
-specify configuration file path. default is `.uploadrc`
+Specify configuration file path. default is `.uploadrc`.

 ### --variables

 example:

 ```sh
 config-upload --variables '{"revision": "1.2.3"}'
 ```